Music implies all genres, jazz, rock, pop, dance, etc.

 - Kind of Blue – Miles Davis – The crossover jazz record.
 Coltrane, Adderley, and Bill Evans.
 Timeless.

 - The Best of Earth Wind and Fire Vol. 1 – The first real crossover band, for great reason.
 Catchy tunes, bouncy bass lines, and positive vibes.

 - Live at Fillmore East – Allman Brothers – Unsurpassed rock improvisation.
-Greg Allman’s old man vocals.
+Greg Allman’s old-man vocals.
 Duane’s otherworldly slide guitar.
 A jacked-up crowd.
 “Play all night!”
 Indeed.

 - Revolutions – Steve Winwood – Sure, some filler here.
 But here you get Traffic, Blind Faith, and those tremendous solo records.
 B3 improvisation and Ray Charles vocals.

-This post originally published here on Quora.
+This post was originally published here on Quora.